JuliaLang/www.julialang.org/downloads/index.md

 This is only required if you are using Juliaup.

-If you are not using Juliaup, then you do not need to have access to the `github.com` domain.
+If you are not using `juliaup`, then you do not need to have access to the `github.com` domain.